espocrm/documentation/administration/troubleshooting.md

 Note: crontab should be configured under web-server user, e.g. `crontab -e -u www-data`.

-3. Wait for a while and check Scheduled Jobs if any jobs were executed (see Log sub panel).
+3. Wait for a while and check Scheduled Jobs if any jobs were executed (see a Log panel).

 #### Problem #2.
 Crontab is configured, but Scheduled Jobs are not working